juntylpro1/secure-enterprise/iam-tp-template-create.md

 You can update a trusted profile template at any time before you commit it.
 For more information about the attributes that you can use in your JSON file, see the [IAM Identity API](apidocs/iam-identity-token-api#update-trusted-profile-template-version).
 To update a specific version of a trusted profile template, complete the following steps:

-1. List the trusted profile templates in your enteprise account and note the `ProfileTemplate` ID and ETag in the response for the tempalte version that you want to update.
+1. List the trusted profile templates in your enteprise account and note the `ProfileTemplate` ID and ETag in the response for the template version that you want to update.

    ```bash
    curl -X GET 'https://iam.test.cloud.ibm.com/v1/profile_templates?account_id=5bbe28be34524sdbdaa34d37d1f2294a' -H 'Content-Type: application/json' -H 'Authorization: Bearer $TOKEN'